c4tom/DreamDevBox/docs/support/faq.rst

 ---------------------------------------------------------

 You need a valid DNS entry for every project that points to the Httpd server.
 As those records don't exists by default, you will have to create them.
-However, the Devilbox has a bundled DNS server that can automate this for you.
+However, the DreamDevBox has a bundled DNS server that can automate this for you.
 The only thing you have to do for that to work is to add this DNS server's IP address to your ``/etc/resolv.conf``.
 See :ref:`setup_auto_dns` for detailed instructions.